-1 Growth rates have been calculated with 30 June 2019 revenue and underlying normalised EBITDA as a base.
+- 1 Growth rates have been calculated with 30 June 2019 revenue and underlying normalised EBITDA as a base. - 2 Reflects capital spend as a percentage of revenue, calculated as the five-year average of forecast spend.

 The table below provides a summary of the key assumptions used in the impairment testing at 30 June 2018, as they related to the CGUs and Operating Segments to which goodwill had been allocated at that date.